rickstoolbox2014/bind9-generator/README.md

 Please note that domains are listed in the **zone** notation (*tld first*).

 The script has been tested with bind9 rev. 1:9.8.4.dfsg.P1-6+nmu2+deb7u1.

+By default, the script is expecting the configuration file at: /root/bind_config.txt.